Uttoxeter railway station: Facilities

 The station is unstaffed and facilities are limited.
 There is a shelter on each platform as well as modern help points and bicycle storage.
 A ticket machine was installed in 2021.
 There is a car park at the station, and a taxi rank just next to the station.
 Step-free access is available to both platforms.

 It is the closest railway station to Alton Towers to which it is linked by an infrequent bus service.
 There is also direct access to Uttoxeter Racecourse, which is adjacent to the station.

 Services

 All services at Uttoxeter are operated by East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by an hourly service westbound to Crewe via Stoke-on-Trent and eastbound to Newark Castle via Derby and Nottingham.
 During the late evenings, services terminate at Nottingham instead of Newark Castle.

 On Sundays, the station is served by an hourly service between Crewe and Derby only although no trains operate before 14:00.

 Additional trains serve the station during the Midlands Grand National to cater for the increased passenger numbers for the event.

 Bus Connections

-The station is served by the First Potteries Kingfisher service which provides hourly connections to Hanley as well as the Midland Classic routes 402, 402A and 403 services to Burton upon Trent.
+The station is served by the First Potteries Kingfisher service which provides hourly connections to Hanley as well as the Diamond East Midlands routes 402, 402A and 403 services to Burton upon Trent.

 No bus services serve the station on Sundays.